+Γο undo an action of a previous meeting I move to rescind Yes Yes Yes Yes Two-thirds An affirmative vote on this motion cannot be reconsidered Subsidiary n notions: modify a a motion, delay ac tion c on it, or dispose of it.
 Name of motion What you want to do What you say Do you need the floor?
 Does it need a second?
 Is it debatable?
 Can there be an amendment?
 What vote is needed to pass?
-Comments Amend a motion Modify the wording of a motion I move to amend the motion by (new wording) Yes Yes Yes Yes Majority Amend an amendment Change the wording of an amendment I move to amend the amendment to read (new wording) Yes Yes Yes Yes Majority No more amendments until this one has been resolved Commit (refer) Refer the matter to a committee for review I move to refer (commit) the motion to Yes Yes Yes Yes Majority No Lay on the table Lay the motion aside temporarily I move to lay the question on the table Yes Yes No No Majority -To be debated in the future, the motion must be taken from the tableNo Reconsider Limit or extend debate Limit or extend the amount of time debating a motion, or how often a member may speak I move to limit/extend debate (name the amount of time) and/or that each member be allowed to speak (amount of time).
-Yes Yes No Yes Two- thirds -Default is speak twice for 10 min. on each motion - Second speech only after all who wish to speak have spoken once -No default on length of debate

-Incidental Motions: arise out of another question that is pending, and take precedence over the question.
+Comments Amend a motion Modify the wording of a motion I move to amend the moby (new wording) otion Yes Yes Yes Yes Majority Amend an amendment Change the wording of an amendment I move to amend the amendment to read (n wording) ew Yes Yes Yes Yes Majority No more amendments until this one has been resolved Commit (refer) Refer the matter to a committee for review I move to refer (commit motion to t) the Yes Yes Yes Yes Majority No Lay on the table Lay the motion aside temporarily I move to lay the question the table on on Yes Yes No No Majority -To be debated in the future, the motion must be taken from the tableNo Reconsider Limit or extend debate Limit or extend the amount of time debating a motion, or how often a member may speak I move to limit/extend debate (name the amount of time) and/or that each member be allowed to speak (amount of time).
+Yes Yes No Yes Two-thirds -Default is speak twice for 10 min. on each motion - Second speech only after all who wish to speak have spoken once -No default on length of debate Incidental Motions: arise out of another question that is pending, and take precedence over the question.
 Name of Motion What you want to do What you say Do you need the floor?
 Does it need a second?
 Is it debatable?
 Can there be an amendment?
 What vote is needed to pass?
-Comments Appeal (a decision of the chair) You think the chair has ruled incorrectly I appeal the decision of the chair No Yes No, but chair may offer reason for decision No Majority, if a tie, the chair wins Chair may vote to cause tie and thus sustain decision Division of the assembly When you doubt the results of a voice vote I call for a division of the assembly No No No No N/A -"Ayes" stand and are counted then the "noes" followed by the "abstentions" -Chair can request, even if no motion is made -Chair may rule as frivolous if use of this obstructs business Leave to withdraw a motion You want to remove a motion you made I request leave to withdraw the motion No Yes No No Majority No Reconsider for an affirmative vote Point of order To correct what you think is a breach of order I rise to a point of order.
+Comments Appeal (a decision of the chair) You think the chair has ruled incorrectly I appeal the decision of chair the No Yes No, but chair may offer reason for decision No Majority, if a tie, the chair wins Chair may vote to cause tie and thus sustain decision Division of the assembly When you doubt the results of a voice vote I call for a division of the assembly No No No No N/A -"Ayes" stand and are counted then the "noes" followed by the "abstentions" -Chair can request, even if no motion is made -Chair may rule as frivolous if use of this obstructs business Leave to withdraw a motion You want to remove a motion you made I request leave to withdom the motion raw No Yes No No Majority No Reconsider for an affirmative vote Point of order To correct what you think is a breach of order I rise to a point of order.
 OF Point of order.
 No No No No None, chair rules Can appeal